 `

 Water makes up a large part of our body mass and is required for proper function.
 But how much water do we need to drink every day?
 According to the Mayo Clinic, there are three basic approaches to estimating our daily needs.
 If we calculate our water needs based on the amount of fluid we lose every day, in which case we should take in about 2L of water daily.
 According to dietary recommendations, women should take in about 2.2L, and men should be drinking 3L daily.
 The most popular approach, and one with the least scientific evidence, is to drink 8X8oz of fluid (about 1.9L).
 Which ever approach you prefer, it is important to compensate for environmental conditions and activity level.
 And the best test, is to just look at your pee - it should be clear or very pale yellow.
 Incidentally, some olympic athletes are given a color strip to indicate their level of hydration by the color of their pee.
+Does that mean that you need to carry water with you wherever you go?
+Not necessarily.
+Take water with you if you are spending extended periods of time in a hot or dry environment.
+Also, bring water if you are going to be active (this includes everything from hiking to shopping).
+When you are working out, especially for prolonged periods of time (such as hiking or biking), then take in small amounts of water regularly to keep your water output (sweating, etc) equal intake, and your hydration level steady.

 I like to spend time outside in the summer, so I have many different bottles and hydration systems.